rocksec00/JSRecon/README.md

    ```bash
    singlejs --js-url  https://example.com/congif.js
    ```
-6. Run the command for multiple JS Urls:
+6. If you have a list of JS Urls in a text file (e.g., js.txt), run:
    ```bash
    singlejs --js-file  js.txt
    ```